D-X-Y/NAS-Bench-201/README.md

 ### Preparation and Download

-[deprecated] The benchmark file of NAS-Bench-201 can be downloaded from [Google Drive](https://drive.google.com/open?id=1SKW0Cu0u8-gb18zDpaAGi0f74UdXeGKs) or [Baidu-Wangpan (code:6u5d)](https://pan.baidu.com/s/1CiaNH6C12zuZf7q-Ilm09w).
+[deprecated] The **old** benchmark file of NAS-Bench-201 can be downloaded from [Google Drive](https://drive.google.com/file/d/1SKW0Cu0u8-gb18zDpaAGi0f74UdXeGKs/view?usp=sharing) or [Baidu-Wangpan (code:6u5d)](https://pan.baidu.com/s/1CiaNH6C12zuZf7q-Ilm09w).

-[recommended] The benchmark file of NAS-Bench-201 can be downloaded from [Google Drive](https://drive.google.com/open?id=1OOfVPpt-lA4u2HJrXbgrRd42IbfvJMyE).
+[recommended] The **latest** benchmark file of NAS-Bench-201 (`NAS-Bench-201-v1_1-096897.pth`) can be downloaded from [Google Drive](https://drive.google.com/file/d/16Y0UwGisiouVRxW-W5hEtbxmcHw_0hF_/view?usp=sharing).
 The files for model weight are too large (431G) and I need some time to upload it.
 Please be patient, thanks for your understanding.

 You can move it to anywhere you want and send its path to our API for initialization.
-- [2020.02.25] APIv1.0/FILEv1.0: `NAS-Bench-201-v1_0-e61699.pth` (2.2G), where `e61699` is the last six digits for this file.
+- [2020.02.25] APIv1.0/FILEv1.0: [`NAS-Bench-201-v1_0-e61699.pth`](https://drive.google.com/open?id=1SKW0Cu0u8-gb18zDpaAGi0f74UdXeGKs) (2.2G), where `e61699` is the last six digits for this file.
 It contains all information except for the trained weights of each trial.
 - [2020.02.25] APIv1.0/FILEv1.0: The full data of each architecture can be download from [ NAS-BENCH-201-4-v1.0-archive.tar](https://drive.google.com/open?id=1X2i-JXaElsnVLuGgM4tP-yNwtsspXgdQ) (about 226GB).
 This compressed folder has 15625 files containing the the trained weights.
 - [2020.02.25] APIv1.0/FILEv1.0: Checkpoints for 3 runs of each baseline NAS algorithm are provided in [Google Drive](https://drive.google.com/open?id=1eAgLZQAViP3r6dA0_ZOOGG9zPLXhGwXi).
 - [2020.03.09] APIv1.2/FILEv1.0: More robust API with more functions and descriptions
-- [2020.03.16] APIv1.3/FILEv1.1: `NAS-Bench-201-v1_1-096897.pth` (4.7G), where `096897` is the last six digits for this file.
+- [2020.03.16] APIv1.3/FILEv1.1: [`NAS-Bench-201-v1_1-096897.pth`](https://drive.google.com/open?id=16Y0UwGisiouVRxW-W5hEtbxmcHw_0hF_) (4.7G), where `096897` is the last six digits for this file.
 It contains information of more trials compared to `NAS-Bench-201-v1_0-e61699.pth`, especially all models trained by 12 epochs on all datasets are avaliable.
+- [2020.06.30] APIv2.0: Use abstract class (NASBenchMetaAPI) for APIs of NAS-Bench-x0y.
-- [2020.06.01] APIv2.0/FILEv2.0: coming soon!
+- [2020.06.30] FILEv2.0: coming soon!

+**We recommend to use `NAS-Bench-201-v1_1-096897.pth`**

 The training and evaluation data used in NAS-Bench-201 can be downloaded from [Google Drive](https://drive.google.com/open?id=1L0Lzq8rWpZLPfiQGd6QR8q5xLV88emU7) or [Baidu-Wangpan (code:4fg7)](https://pan.baidu.com/s/1XAzavPKq3zcat1yBA1L2tQ).